 Using Your Television as Your AV Hub

-With this configuration, you are simply connecting a Blu-ray player to your TV.
-This would presume that you are not using an AV receiver and that the audio is coming from either your television speakers, or a connected soundbar.
+With this configuration, you are simply connecting an Ultra HD Blu-ray player to your TV.
+This would presume that you are not using an AV receiver and that the audio is coming from either your television speakers or a connected soundbar.
 Here’s what this configuration looks like:

 Using Your Soundbar as Your AV Hub

-Connecting Your Blu-ray Player to Your AV Receiver
+Connecting Your Ultra HD Blu-ray Player to Your AV Receiver

-By far the most advanced method for integrating a Blu-ray player into your home theater is through the use of a surround receiver.
-With this configuration you are using the receiver’s HDMI inputs to connect all of your source devices and route the output to your speakers and your television.
+By far the most advanced method for integrating an Ultra HD Blu-ray player into your home theater is through the use of a surround receiver.
+With this configuration, you are using the receiver’s HDMI inputs to connect all of your source devices and route the output to your speakers and your television.

-- When connecting a Blu-ray player directly to the television, keep in mind that you’ll need to ensure the TV is configured properly for its audio output.
+- When connecting an Ultra HD Blu-ray player directly to the television, keep in mind that you’ll need to ensure the TV is configured properly for its audio output.
 If you want the TV audio to go to a soundbar, for example, you may need to set the TV speakers to “External” in the settings menu.

-- As of 2012 and 2013 many of the new Blu-ray players are only coming with HDMI outputs due to copyright restrictions on the Blu-ray format.
-If you have an older TV without HDMI, it may be possible that you cannot actually utilize these new players.
+- Many Ultra HD Blu-ray players are only coming with HDMI outputs due to copyright restrictions on the Blu-ray format.
+If you have an older TV without HDMI, it may be possible that you cannot actually utilize these new players without some sort of external box.
 This issue will affect a very small number of users, but it’s good to understand the limitation before you spend your hard-earned money.
-You may need to spend it on a display first!
+You may want to spend it on a display first!

 Wrapping It Up

-Connecting a Blu-ray player should be simple, but oftentimes it isn’t.
+Connecting an Ultra HD (or regular) Blu-ray player should be simple, but oftentimes it isn’t.
 I suppose that’s the nature of fast technological advances, but I’m hoping for a decisive transition to more simplistic connectivity.
 In either case, these wiring diagrams should give you a leg up when dealing with just about any sort of scenario.

 Have you ever had to deal with legacy devices that weren’t quite up to date with respect to HDMI?
 We’re finding it to be a constant hangup for some.
 Tell us your story on our Facebook page or leave a comment below.